tanmayb99/Qt/QtCalculator/README.md

 # Qt

-Basic Calculator developed using Qt.
+Basic calculator developed using Qt.
 Some of the concepts used are -

 Graphical User Interfaces
 Stylesheets